 - A. A person who determines that property is stolen shall immediately notify the property custodian (department head, director, etc.). - B. The property custodian reports stolen items to the Public Safety Department for investigation and submits the Property Disposition/Transfer Form to the Comptroller's Office.
-An Accident/Incident Form is completed and forwarded to the Public Safety Department within 24 hours of determination of an item being stolen. - C. The Public Safety Department, after investigation, sends a copy of the report to the Vice President, Business Affairs. - D. After determination that the property will probably not be located, the Vice President, Business Affairs, places decaled tangible personal property items on the Board of Trustees agenda for approval of removal from inventory.
+An Accident/Incident Form is completed and forwarded to the Public Safety Department within 24 hours of determining an item being stolen. - C. The Public Safety Department, after investigation, sends a copy of the report to the Vice President, Business Affairs. - D. After a determination that the property will probably not be located, the Vice President, Business Affairs, places decaled tangible personal property items on the annual list of missing property for the fiscal year to be presented to the Board of Trustees for approval of removal from inventory.

 Responsible Official Chief of Police/Director, Public Safety

-President's Signature: Date: 02/21/2017
+President's Signature: Date: 08/01/2024

-E Doneada
+2 Donesda

-Procedure Title: Safekeeping, Reproduction, and Destruction of Records N umber 120 Related Policy: Safekeeping, Reproduction, and Destruction of Records - 6Hx20-1.022 Page Page 1 of 2
+Procedure Title: Safekeeping, Reproduction, and Destruction of Records N umber 120 Related Policy: Safekeeping, Reproduction, and Destruction of Records - 6Hx20-1.022 Page 1 of 2